-Facilities vary considerably and there can be a wide range of rooms for you to choose from.
-A feature that you are offered in one facility and for which you are asked to pay additional charges e.g. an ensuite, may not incur this charge in the next so you need to ask and make comparisons (remembering that the quality and philosophy of care is the most important component).
+Care homes vary considerably and there can be a wide range of rooms for you to choose from.
+A feature that you are offered in one home and for which you are asked to pay additional charges e.g. an ensuite, may not incur this charge in the next so you need to ask and make comparisons (remembering that the quality and philosophy of care is the most important component).
 Options include:

 - Shared standard room (this may suit couples and those who enjoy company). - Standard single room no ensuite (an ensuite is not essential if staff are required to assist with all personal care, i.e. showering and toileting). - Standard single room with shared or private ensuite. - Standard single room with ensuite and additional services (e.g. Sky TV). - Premium room, for which additional charges apply.
-(See pages 142, 144). - Room or Care Apartment governed by an Occupation Right Agreement (ORA) and for which a capital sum is paid.
-(See page 97).
+(See pages 110, 112). - Room or Care Apartment governed by an Occupation Right Agreement (ORA) and for which a capital sum is paid.
+(See page 80).

-See more: page 124 about your options and pages 142, 144 for additional charges.
+Read more about your options on page 96 and pages 110, 112 for additional charges.